nhsconnect/prm-practice-migration-staging/_steps/migration-key-phases/09-cut-over-planning-and-preparation.md

 group: migration-key-phases
 ---

-Preparation and activities to reduce the impact of the Cut-over & data re-entry
+Preparation and activities to reduce the impact of the Cutover & data re-entry